cNikolaou/icping/README.md

 for hot reloading the changes to the canister and you can also run `npm run start` to start the frontend only at `http://localhost:3000`.

+You can deploy your own canister and set it to watch your own endpoint with `dfx deploy --network=ic`.
+A deployed version can be found at [https://4hhjk-jiaaa-aaaai-q3lja-cai.icp0.io/](https://4hhjk-jiaaa-aaaai-q3lja-cai.icp0.io/).

 ## Architecture

 The backend canister uses a `Timer` to setup a timer to make periodic `GET` requests